philipturner/amx-benchmarks/README.md

 However, GFLOPS/0.25k = 4 * (GFLOPS/k) ~ 760
 80% ALU is much closer to 76%, and shows that complex is 4% slower, but not because it requires more computations.
+Also, you would think it's 4% **faster**, because it has **more** arithmetic intensity.
 GFLOPS/0.25k is a fairer, more insightful comparison.

 k_complex = 4k_real